juhaj77/toto-prediction-model/README.md

 #### Target state: race-based model

 The model receives all runners in a race **as a single input** and evaluates them simultaneously.
 This enables learning of within-race relationships between horses.
+Currently, there is not enough data yet (currently ~1,800 races).
+At least 10,000 races are required.

 **New tensors:**